IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

 Step 6: Security
 ================

-.. dropdown:: The following section discusses how the collection secures interaction using RACF ...
+.. dropdown:: The following section discusses how the collection secures interaction using RACF ... (expand for more)
     :color: primary
     :icon: command-palette